Bordered Heegaard Floer homology: Invariance and pairing: Gradings

-Instead, $\Alg(\PtdMatchCirc)$ has a grading in a non-commutative group.
-Gradings of a differential algebra~$A$ by a non-commutative group~$G$ are straightforward but not very standard.
-Briefly, it is a grading of $A$ as an algebra by~$G$ together with a distinguished central element $\lambda \in G$ so that for every homogeneous element $a \in A$, we have $\gr(\partial a) =\lambda^{-1}\gr(a)$.
-See Subsection~\ref{sec:grad-non-comm} for the details of the algebraic setting.
+Instead, we grade $\Alg(\PtdMatchCirc)$ by a non-commutative group.
+A grading of a differential algebra~$A$ by a non-commutative group~$G$ is a straightforward, but not very standard, notion.
+Briefly, it is a grading of $A$ as an algebra by~$G$ together with a distinguished central element $\lambda \in G$ so that for any homogeneous elements $a,b \in A$, we have $\gr(a\cdot b)=\gr(a)\gr(b)$ and $\gr(\partial a) =\lambda^{-1}\gr(a)$.
+See Section~\ref{sec:grad-non-comm} for the details of the algebraic setting.

+In fact, we give two gradings of $\Alg(\PMC)$ by non-commutative groups.
+In Section~\ref{sec:pregrading} we construct a canonical grading of $\Alg(\PMC)$ by a group $\bigGroup(n)$.
+In Section~\ref{sec:refined-grading} we refine this grading to a grading by a subgroup $\smallGroup(\PMC)\subset\bigGroup(n)$.
+The subgroup $\smallGroup(\PMC)$ has a more obvious topological interpretation and behaves better with respect to the operation of gluing Heegaard diagrams (see Section~\ref{sec:GradedPairingThm}), but the definition of the refined grading on $\Alg(\PMC)$ depends on some additional choices.